Suuna I of Buganda

-Suuna I Kisolo, also spelled as Ssuuna I Kisolo, was Kabaka (King) of the Kingdom of Buganda, reigning from about 1584 until his death around 1614.
-He was the 11th Kabaka of Buganda.
+Suuna I Kisolo, also spelt as Ssuuna I Kisolo, was the 11th Kabaka (King) of the Kingdom of Buganda, reigning from about 1584 until his death around 1614.
+His reign is remembered as kind and gentle.

 Claim to the throne

-He was the son of Kabaka Nakibinge Kagali, Kabaka of Buganda between 1524 and 1554.
+He was the son of Kabaka Nakibinge Kagali,between 1524 and 1554.
 His mother was Nassuuna, his father's fifth wife.
 He took the throne after the death of his elder half-brother, Kabaka Jemba, in 1584.
-He established his capital at Gimbo Hill.
+He established his capital at Jimbo Hill.